 You want your fiber coming from veggies and seeds, it’s the best kind for you.
 Flax, pumpkin, sunflower.
 And you get all your good omegas too.

-Grow your own herbs, it’s fun, easy and will liven up any boring meal, they are also always available and so good for you.
-Adding fresh herbs to your diet is a great way to get a boost of vitamins and bonus, you’ll also save money too.
+Grow your own herbs or food, it’s fun, easy and will liven up any boring meal, they are also always available and so good for you.
+Adding fresh herbs to your diet is a great way to get a boost of vitamins and a bonus, you’ll also save money too.

 First off, you are (in most cases) buying organic food at a better price than you would get it at the grocery store, simply because you have cut out the middleman.